lkodinsson/MARS/Basic/PHB.md

 ### Ranged (DEX)

-Ranged combat includes the use of all weapons that fire projectiles, such as bows and guns, and throwing projectile weapons.
+Ranged combat includes the use of all weapons that involve projectiles, such as bows, guns, and throwing weapons.

 ### Unarmed (DEX)